-• Well defined and clear aims of the program, which are aligned with the University mission and strategic goals.

-- Curriculum design ensures balance between theory and practice as well as balance between knowledge, skills, and competences. - Curriculum organization provides appropriate academic progression year on year within 8 semesters study plan that ensures courses prerequisite mechanism. - Curriculum and associated courses meet the standards and norms of discipline, which are determined by the relevant National and International accreditation and professional bodies. - Program is designed/developed based on Intended Learning Outcomes, which are addressed in the program and course specifications. - Program courses are mapped to the PILOs. - Program courses are mapped to the NQF Level Descriptors in accordance with the level of awarded degree. - Internship program is considered and included in the curriculum design with appropriate assessment mechanism. - Appropriate range of teaching and learning are outlined and aligned with the course types and levels. - Validity and reliability of assessment are ensured and consistently implemented to provide accurate, fair and transparent measurements of the learner's achievement of the learning outcomes.
+- Well defined and clear aims of the program, which are aligned with the University mission and strategic goals. - Curriculum design ensures balance between theory and practice as well as balance between knowledge, skills, and competences. - Curriculum organization provides appropriate academic progression year on year within 8 semesters study plan that ensures courses prerequisite mechanism. - Curriculum and associated courses meet the standards and norms of discipline, which are determined by the relevant National and International accreditation and professional bodies. - Program is designed/developed based on Intended Learning Outcomes, which are addressed in the program and course specifications. - Program courses are mapped to the PILOs. - Program courses are mapped to the NQF Level Descriptors in accordance with the level of awarded degree. - Internship program is considered and included in the curriculum design with appropriate assessment mechanism. - Appropriate range of teaching and learning are outlined and aligned with the course types and levels. - Appropriate range on IT infrastructure and services including learning management system - Validity and reliability of assessment are ensured and consistently implemented to provide accurate, fair and transparent measurements of the learner's achievement of the learning outcomes.